 Pavement Guide for Trimble Unity Maintain Introduction

-Pavement is comprised of two major components, configuring the mapping between database tables and importing and exporting between Trimble Unity Maintain and Pavement.
+Pavement is comprised of two major components: configuring the mapping between database tables and importing/exporting between Trimble Unity Maintain and Pavement.

 Trimble Unity Pavement is a Trimble Unity Maintain app designed for organizations that use PAVER, a program for pavement management created by the U.S. Army Construction Engineering Research Laboratories (USACERL).
 Trimble Unity Maintain provides the work management system and access to the geodatabase through the Pavement app.